dustinpfister/blog_posts/_posts/canvas-drag.md

 layout: post
 categories: canvas
 id: 624
-updated: 2020-03-11 09:02:42
+updated: 2020-03-11 09:03:47
-version: 1.9
+version: 1.10
 ---

 In [canvas drag](https://konvajs.org/docs/drag_and_drop/Drag_and_Drop.html) and drop actions are part of many projects when working out a user interface.
+There are ways of dragging whole elements, but in this post I will be writing about dragging a display object in the canvas.

 <!-- more -->